top of page

 Unrealistic Expectations

-Many brands want perfect quality at unsustainably low prices.
-They compare apparel manufacturers unfairly to global luxury standards but don’t understand the limits of their budgets or materials.
+Many brands expect top-notch quality at unsustainable prices.
+They unfairly compare apparel manufacturers to global luxury standards while overlooking the limitations posed by their budgets and materials.

 💬 A manufacturer in Tirupur shared: “Some brands expect us to do magic with cheap fabrics.
 You can’t create luxury with polyester blends and 5-day deadlines.”